 Resort – Transportation

 There was once quite a disparity in this category that favored the Disney World Resorts.
 Now for reservations made after 21 March 2018 it is a toss up with pluses and minuses for both.

 It really depends on how you travel to your Disney World vacation:

 Shades of Green – Guests arriving in Orlando via airline are responsible for obtaining and paying for their own transportation to Shades of Green.

 Those Driving to Shades will have to pay $7 per night to park their car at Shades of Green.
-If you then choose to drive your car to the parks you’ll pay $20 per day for Disney theme/water park parking.
+If you choose to drive your car to the parks you’ll pay $20 a day for Disney theme/water park parking.

 Shades does have their own small fleet of complimentary buses to take their guests to 6 different locations on WDW property via 4 different bus lines:

 - The Transportation and Ticket Center (Magic Kingdom and Epcot)